 If they did start catching less speeders, the likely scenario is that they would beef up their efforts and start pulling over people that are just barely speeding.
 Personally I like the small buffer they usually give where you won’t get a ticket.
 I’d hate to see that to disappear.
 Then again, those borderline tickets are likely easier to fight in court since radar guns tend to have a degree of possible error.

 Next time you see someone pulled over speeding, give them thanks.
-They voluntarily made the mistake and are now paying more than their share of taxes.
+They voluntarily made the mistake and are now paying more than their share of legal taxes to the state.

 Also think twice about warning other drivers of a radar trap.
 In most areas it is probably illegal to do so anyway.
 I know it used to be common to get the high-beam flash from other drivers when there were cops ahead.
 I won’t incriminate myself and say whether I did this myself, but I do like to help people out.
 I look at it a little differently these days though.

-Have you had any bad experiences with speeding tickets?
-Do you feel bad when you see drivers pulled over for speeding?
+Have you had any bad experiences with traffic tickets?
+Do you feel bad when you see drivers pulled over for speeding by traffic officers?